omeatai/Cloud-Infrastructure-Engineer-Security/README.md

 </details>

 <details>
   <summary>What is the difference between Service Control Policies (SCPs), IAM roles, and permission boundaries in AWS?
-When would you use each one? </summary>
+When would you use each? </summary>

   - [ ] The